 Podcast Equipment Guide

-Shopping for podcast equipment can feel daunting.
+Trying to start a podcast but don’t know what to buy?
+Knowing what to buy to start a podcast can feel daunting.
 That’s why we asked FRQNCY Media’s mega talented production team to give their hot take on the best podcasting equipment for podcasters at every level of experience.
 Here’s a round-up of equipment – at every price point – that will help you record a pristine-sounding podcast.

 Where to Buy Podcast Equipment